Committees & Task Forces

 The Title IX Advisory Committee

 The Title IX Advisory Committee is chaired by the Title IX Coordinator and is comprised of representation from the Office for Access & Equity, the Office of the Dean of Students, the Office for Student Conflict Resolution, the Women's Resources Center, the Vice Chancellor for Student Affairs, the University of Illinois Police Department, the Department of Intercollegiate Athletics, the University Ethics and Compliance Office, and Legal Counsel.
 The work of this committee includes, but is not limited to, the following areas:

 - Overseeing the University's efforts to comply with and carry out its responsibilities under Title IX and its implementing regulations

 - Assessing the campus climate around sex discrimination issues and identifying the needs, issues, and trends

 - Reviewing sexual misconduct related policies, practices, and procedures to ensure compliance and consistency with applicable laws, regulations, and agency guidance

 - Providing oversight and quality assurance for University reporting and response systems.

-For more information, contact committee chair Danielle Morrison, Title IX Coordinator.
+For more information, contact committee chair Danielle Fleenor, Title IX Coordinator.